zhenkewu/CFRL/JOSS/paper.md

 perspective, and they cannot be easily extended to the reinforcement learning setting in general.
-Additionally, `ml-fairness-gym` [@fairness_gym] allows users to simulate unfairness in sequential decision-making, but it neither implement algorithms that reduce unfairness nor address counterfactual fairness.
+Additionally, `ml-fairness-gym` [@fairness_gym] allows users to simulate unfairness in sequential decision-making, but it neither implements algorithms that reduce unfairness nor addresses counterfactual fairness.
 To our current knowledge, @wang2025cfrl is the first work to study counterfactual fairness in reinforcement learning.
 Correspondingly, `CFRL` is also the first code library to address counterfactual